-As long as national and state distinctions exist among peoples and countries-and these will continue to exist for a very long time to come, even after the dictatorship of the proletariat has been established on a world-wide scale the unity of the international tactics of the communist working-class movement in all countries demands, not the elimination of variety or the suppression of national distinctions (which is a pipe dream at present), but the application of the fundamental principles of communism (Soviet power and the dictatorship of the proletariat), which will correctly modify these principles in certain particulars, correctly adapt and apply them to national and national-state distinctions.
-To seek out, investigate, predict, and grasp that which is nationally specific and nationally distinctive, in the concrete manner in which each country should tackle a single international task: victory over opportunism and Left doctrinairism within the working-class movement; the overthrow of the bourgeoisie: the establishment of a Soviet republic and a proletarian dictatorship-such is the basic task in the historical period that all the advanced countries (and not they alone) are going through.
-The chief thing-though, of course, far from everything-the chief thing, has already been achieved: the vanguard of the working class has been won over, has ranged itself on the side of Soviet government and against parliamentarianism, on the side of the dictatorship of the proletariat and against bourgeois democracy.
-All efforts and all attention should now be concentrated on the next step, which may seem and from a certain viewpoint actually is-less fundamental, but, on the other hand, is actually closer to a practical accomplishment of the task.
+As long as national and state distinctions exist among peoples and countries-and these will continue to exist for a very long time to come, even after the dictatorship of the proletariat has been established on a world-wide scalethe unity of the international tactics of the communist working class movement in all countries demands, not the elimination of variety or the suppression of national distinctions (which is a pipe dream at present), but the application of the Jundamental principles of communism (Soviet power and the dictatorship of the proletariat), which will correctly modily these principles in certain particulars, correctly adapt and apply them to national and national-state distinctions.
+To seek out, investigate, predict, and grasp that which is nationally specific and nationally distinctive. in the concrete manner in which each country should tackle a single international lask: victory over opportunism and Left doctrinairism within the working-class movement; the overthrow of the bourgeoisie; the establishment of a Soviet republic and a proletarian dictatorship-such is the basic task in the historical period that all the advanced countries (and not they alone) are going through.
+The chief thing-though, of course, far from everything-the chief thing, has already been achieved: the vanguard of the working class has been won over, has ranged itself on the side of Soviet government and against parliamentarianism. on the side of the dictatorship of the proletariat and against bourgeois democracy.
+All efforts and all attention should now be concentrated on the next step, which may seemand from a certain viewpoint actually is-less fundamental, but, on the other hand, is actually closer to a practical accomplishment of the task.
 That step is: the search after forms of the transition or the approach to the proletarian revolution.

-V. I. Lenin, "Left-Wing" Communism an Infantile Disorder.
+V. I. Lenin, "Left-Wing" Communisman Infantile Disorder.
 Collected Works, Vol. 31, p.
+92

-92 terribly difficult to make a revolution in such a highly developed country as Germany, with its splendidly organised bourgeoisie, but all the easier will it be to triumphantly consummate the socialist revolution once it flares up and spreads in the advanced capitalist countries of Europe.
+It was easier for us to start the revolution, but it is extremely difficult to continue it and consummate it.
+It is terribly difficult to make a revolution in such a highly developed country as Germany, with its splendidly organised bourgeoisie, but all the easier will it be to triumphantly consummate the socialist revolution once it flares up and spreads in the advanced capitalist countries of Europe.